 Home Health Partnership

 Through an innovative partnership with local home health agencies, MedStar and the agencies collaborate to provide effective after-hours episodic care for the agency’s patients, and to notify the agency’s on-call nurse in the event of a 9-1-1 call to a patient enrolled in this program.
 Working together, the agency staff and the MedStar Mobile Health Paramedic (MHP) determine the most appropriate care for a patient on the agency’s service.
-Since program inception, 2,650 patients in the MedStar service area have been enrolled.
-Of these, 1,901 accessed the 9-1-1 system and MedStar had a specially trained MHP on scene as a co-responder for 987 calls.
-With the MHP on scene, care was coordinated with the agency’s on-call nurse and only 714 (72.3%) required transport to the ED.
-Additionally, agencies requested a MedStar MHP to an episodic request on 454 occasions and only 27 (5.9%) required transport to the ED.
+Since program inception, 3,718 patients in the MedStar service area have been enrolled.
+These patients activated the 9-1-1 system 2,542 times and MedStar had a specially trained MHP on scene as a co-responder for 1,319 responses.
+With the MHP on scene, care was coordinated with the agency’s on-call nurse and only 977 (72.3%) required transport to the ED.
+Additionally, agencies requested a MedStar MHP to an episodic request on 577 occasions and only 27 (6.6%) of those patients required transport to the ED.

 – Improve patient outcomes, including their experience of care